kazukd/NppTidy2-x64/README.md

 3. Then hole document is tidied.

 Default config is for the XML document.
-If you do not like the result, read [How to customize](https://github.com/kazukd/NppTidy2-x64/blob/main/README.md#how-to-customize) or
+If you do not like the result, you can customize tidy way.
+Please read [How to customize](https://github.com/kazukd/NppTidy2-x64/blob/main/README.md#how-to-customize) or
 [My recommendation configuration](https://github.com/kazukd/NppTidy2-x64/blob/main/README.md#my-recommendation-configuration) .

 ## How to customize